volmarl/aerospike-cli/readme.md

 - Key value
 - 20-byte digest (hexadecimal)
 - Partition ID
-- Master node name and address
-- Replica nodes (if in a cluster)
 - Generation and expiration
 - All bins with their values and types